 |Crashes QGIS or corrupts data:||No||Copied to github as #:||14638|

 commit 0498c955469effadc6691032b65d663821cf5bf1 Author: VKa <[email protected]> Date: Wed Jan 4 11:28:27 2012 +0100

 The postgis provider assumes spatial tables have OIDs, and also always start selects with a comma (SELECT ,asbinary).

-#1 Updated by Sandro Santilli over 7 years ago
+#1 Updated by Sandro Santilli about 11 years ago

 I would add that the user has no feedback of the problem and simply doesn't see the geometries on stage.

 17:36 < strk> Result: 7 (ERROR: column "oid" does not exist 17:36 < strk> LINE 1: ...isf0 BINARY CURSOR FOR SELECT asbinary("g",'NDR'),oid FROM "...
 17:37 < strk> pgis 1.4, table structure: 17:37 < strk> id | integer | not null default nextval('zm_id_seq'::regclass) 17:37 < strk> g | geometry | 17:37 < strk> no primary keys 17:37 < strk> no user feedback warning about that 17:37 < strk> same table can be opened with 1.7

 #2 Updated by Jürgen Fischer about 11 years ago